-Alright, so you’ve submitted your proof of vaccination or proof of negative COVID-19 test BEFORE you even leave your home.
+Alright, so you’ve submitted your proof of vaccination, as well as proof of negative COVID-19 test for guests who are not vaccine eligible BEFORE you even leave your home.
 What’s next?
-Well, then there are specific COVID-19 testing/vaccination requirements on embarkation day.
+Well, then there are specific COVID-19 testing and vaccination requirements on embarkation day.

 First, we do want to note something very important — the Disney Cruise Line website notes that requirements can change.
 So, guests are directed to check back 24 hours prior to their sail date for the latest information.

-In terms of the embarkation day requirements, Disney notes that guests will be required to undergo a rapid PCR COVID-19 test administered by Inspire Diagnostics at the terminal before they can board.
-This test will cost $65 and the cost will be charged to the folio of all guests ages 12 and older.
+In terms of the embarkation day requirements, Disney notes that ALL guests, regardless of age or vaccination status, will be required to undergo a rapid PCR COVID-19 test administered by Inspire Diagnostics at the terminal before they can board.
+This test will be paid for by Disney Cruise Line and administered by Inspire Diagnostics.
 Guests who have a positive COVID-19 test at this point (as well as everyone in their travel party) will be denied boarding.

 Note that there are other health and safety requirements you’ll need to look at for the upcoming Disney Cruises including travel insurance requirements, mask rules, and more.
 We’ll continue to look for more updates regarding Disney Cruise Line and we’ll share those all with you.

 Click here to see what’s going on with Disney Cruise Line and their plan to establish a new year-round port.